 The primary website property is usually your site’s domain, but can also be a sub-domain or a URL prefix property, such as:

 - A URL with the specified prefix and protocol (https://example.com).

 - A domain property with all subdomains and multiple protocols (example.com).

 You can only create one publication per website property.
-Make sure to verify your domain in the Search Console.
+Make sure that you verify your domain in the Search Console.

 This is the location of your publication’s headquarters.